 A radio studio and control room to service the extensive faculty and student radio ministry is located in the Lewis Sperry Chafer Chapel building.
-The equipment for broadcasting and transcribing programs, which includes three Magnecorder tape recorders, a disc recorder, and two turntables, is valued at several thousand dollars and is manned by student technicians.
-A large library of transcribed to the control of the contro scribed sacred music featuring Seminary talent has been developed.
-The studio and equipment are widely used by the Radio Revival in addition to the Seminary radio ministry, which is broadcast at present over 18 stations in the United States, over TGNA, the radio station of the Central American Mission in Guatemala, and ELWA in Liberia.
+The equipment for broadcasting and transcribing programs, which includes five Magnecorder tape recorders, a disc recorder, and two turntables, is valued at several thousand dollars and is manned by student technicians.
+A large library of transcribed sacred music featuring Seminary talent has been developed.
+The studio and equipment are widely used by the Radio Revival in addition to the Seminary radio ministry.